Blowback (firearms): Simple blowback

 The reason why delayed blowback was invented.
 The schematic shows the hazards of using a simple blowback operation with rifle rounds (left) and higher than average pressure pistol rounds (right).

 The .380 ACP Colt Model 1903 Pocket Hammerless uses simple blowback.
 The mass of the slide is enough to delay opening of the chamber until pressure has dropped.

 The blowback (sometimes referred to as "simple", "straight" or "pure" blowback) system represents the most basic auto loading operation type.
 In a blowback mechanism, the bolt rests against the rear of the barrel, but is not locked in place.
 At the point of ignition, expanding gases push the bullet forward through the barrel while at the same time pushing the case rearward against the bolt.
 The expanding gases push the bolt assembly to the rear, but the motion is slowed by the mass of the bolt, internal friction, and the force required to compress the action spring.
 The design must ensure that the delay is long enough that the bullet exits the barrel before the cartridge case clears the chamber.
 The empty case is ejected as the bolt travels to the rear.
 The stored energy of the compressed action spring then drives the bolt forward (although not until the trigger is pulled if the weapon fires from an open bolt).
 A new cartridge is stripped from the magazine and chambered as the bolt returns to its in-battery position.

 The blowback system is practical for firearms using relatively low-power cartridges with lighter weight bullets.
-Higher power cartridges require heavier bolts to keep the breech from opening prematurely; at some point, the bolt becomes too heavy to be practical.
+Higher power cartridges require heavier bolts (typically 20lbs) to keep the breech from opening prematurely; at some point, the bolt becomes too heavy to be practical.
 For an extreme example, a 20 mm cannon using simple blowback and lubricated cartridges would need a 500 lb bolt to keep the cartridge safely in the barrel during the first few milliseconds.
 Yet the bolt must cycle far enough back to eject the spent casing and load a new round, which would limit the return spring to an average force of 60 lbf.
 The resulting system, if it could be built, would not have enough energy to cycle reliably or even keep the bolt closed when the gun is tilted up.